PhD in Electrical Engineering, Stanford University

-I am a fourth year PhD student in the EE department.
-My advisors are Sachin Katti and Keith Winstein in the Platform Lab, and my research interests are wireless sensing and communications systems.
+I received my PhD in EE in late 2020.
+My advisors were Sachin Katti and Keith Winstein in the Platform Lab, and my research interests are wireless sensing and communications systems.
+In February 2021 joined VMware as a research scientist specializing in edge/IoT and sustainability.
 I have also worked with Ranveer Chandra (Microsoft Research) and Pengyu Zhang (Alibaba) on low-power wireless backscatter communication and its applications.
 In Fall 2017 I was a TA for EE107 Networked Embedded Systems.

 My CV is available here.

 - Farming Electrons: Galvanic vs. Microbial Energy in Soil Batteries, C. Josephson, N. Jackson, P. Panutto.
 Submitted 2020

 - Time-of-Flight Soil Moisture Estimation Using RF Backscatter, C. Josephson, B. Barnhart, S. Katti, K. Winstein, R. Chandra.
 IGARSS 2020

 - RF Soil Moisture Sensing via Radar Backscatter Tags, C. Josephson, B. Barnhart, S. Katti, K. Winstein, R. Chandra.
 ArXiv, IPSN '20 (demo)